dineshbhagat/spring-boot-web-jpa/README.md

 [table.sql](src/main/resources/table.sql)

 5. Build your application image from Dockerfile

+You need to write `Dockerfile` for that
+As we have in repo.

-   `docker build . -t spring-boot-web-jpa`
+Once it is ready you can execute following command `docker build . -t spring-boot-web-jpa`

 6. if there are existing images or container, stop them or delete them